Some Weights Are Harder To Spot Than Others

 Are There Cures Or Treatments For Mental Health Problems?

 There are many different options for treating different mental health problems.
 These will always be based on individual circumstances, what the problems are, their severity and regional service provision.
 Generally, they range from self-help, to talking therapies, to medications and ongoing support from a wide range of professionals, including GP's, support workers, mental health teams, psychologists etc.

 What Do I Do If I'm Worried About My Mental Health?

-The NHS website has a really good set of resources on how to seek help and who to speak to, but the most important thing is to talk to a health professional, and if they're not able to help, they should be able to help point you in the direction of someone who can.
+The most important thing is to talk to a health professional, and if they're not able to help, they should be able to help point you in the direction of someone who can.

 What Should I Do If I'm Worried About A Friend Or Relative?

 Listen to them, talk to them and encourage them to seek help.
 People get worried about saying the wrong thing in these situations, and this is understandable - these are sensitive topics that can be hard to talk about, and this is why it is important to encourage them to seek professional help.
 And remember to look after your own mental health as well.
 They may appreciate a safe, open space to talk without judgement or even advice.
 If you are worried, you can pass your concerns to a health professional, and if you are immediately concerned for their safety, contact emergency services for advice.